 “It does stick although I think we will also have to press it down the first month to ensure it stays down.”

-Some ideas we have heard of include (we do not specifically recommend any these methods, were just listing ideas we have heard from clients):
+Some ideas we have heard from clients include (we do not specifically recommend any these methods, were just listing ideas we have heard from clients):

 - Re-pushing the wall stickers on the edges for a few weeks (we have personally used this method on slightly textured walls and it worked! -but it does depend on your sticker and your wall).

 - Using a little wood glue or double sided tape on the edges (this method will, however, damage your walls).

 - Sticking the stickers onto a large wooden board or perspex and putting that up on the wall.

 - Maybe consider sticking your wall sticker onto other surfaces in the room (if the practice sticker does not stick to your walls).
 For instance: cupboards; desks; ceilings; windows; doors etc.

 So, the bottom line is that your wall sticker is not guaranteed to stick to a rough wall but we have seen it happen.